I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Are You a Better Writer Than Speaker?

 Of course, just because you’re a poor public speaker or verbal storyteller doesn’t mean you can’t write a good story.
-Some people are naturally better at writing down their thoughts than speaking them aloud.
+Some people are naturally better at writing down their thoughts rather than speaking them aloud.

 If this describes you, use this strength in your narration.
 Break out the colorful language, dive deep into a characters’ psyche, pull out every bag of tricks that you know, and focus on your narrator and your extensive knowledge of the world that you have created in your head.